The biggest obstacles in requirements engineering

 Dr Andrea Herrmann

-Dr Andrea Herrmann has been a freelance trainer and consultant for software engineering since 2012.
-She has more than 20 years of professional experience in practice and research.
-She is currently a substitute professor at Dortmund University of Applied Sciences.
-She has published more than 100 professional publications and regularly gives conference presentations.
-Dr. Herrmann is an official supporter of the IREB Board, co-author of the IREB syllabus and handbook for the CPRE Advanced Level Certification in Requirements Management.
+Dr Herrmann was most recently a deputy professor at Dortmund University of Applied Sciences and Arts, she has published more than 100 specialist publications and regularly gives conference presentations.
+She is an official supporter of the IREB Board and co-author of the IREB syllabus and handbook for the CPRE Advanced Level Certification in Requirements Management.